zer0ttl/packer-tempaltes/README.md

 # do not use -var-file=variable.pkr.hcl
 # that is the variable declaration file
-# that file is automatically included by packer
+# that file is automatically included by packer when doing `packer build`

 # RESUME HERE